bassixt/Branch_prediction_whats_left/README.md

 -----

 ## Bimodal Branch Predictor <a name="Bimodal"></a>
-This implementation is based on Dynamic prediction, that consist in exploiting run time behaviours of branches in oder to make more accurate predictions w.r.t. the static ones.
+This implementation is based on Dynamic prediction, that consists in exploiting run time behaviours of branches in oder to make more accurate predictions w.r.t. the static ones.
 In others words, the prediction can change depending on the execution of the program.

 It is based on a 2 bit counter and a finite state machine with four states corresponding to the output of the counter on which the prediction outcome will be based on: